The Loch Ness Monster Movie

 - Which languages are spoken in the film?

-- Who identified the Loch Ness Monster and gave it its scientific name "Nessiteras rhombopteryxl"?
+- Who identified the Loch Ness Monster and gave it its scientific name?

-- How would you transport a monster like Nessie from one country to another?
+- How would you transport a creature like Nessie from one country to another?

-- What other monster myths and legends are there?
+- What other monster myths and legends do you know?

-History: Using the internet and library resources, research the history and legend of the Loch Ness Monster.
-Present a written or audio-visual presentation detailing the case for and against the existence of the Loch Ness Monster.
+Research the legend of the Loch Ness Monster.
+Make a presentaiton or video detailing the case for or against the existence of the Loch Ness Monster.

-Languages: Do a foreign news report covering this story.
+Do a news report covering this story in a langauge you are currently learning.

-Travel & Tourism: Investigate Loch Ness and the Monster legend as a tourist attraction.
-Is it useful to Scotland?
+Investigate Loch Ness and the legend as a tourist attraction.
 What image of Scotland does it portray to the wider world?
-Is it good or bad for tourism?
+Is it good or bad for the local area?

-English/Expressive Arts: what happens next in the story?
-Write a sequel to the film.
+What happens next in the story?
+Write or make a sequel to the film.

 |Resource Rights Holder||By kind permission of Ian Rintoul|